Lightweight, Low Torque, Shielded and Sealed Plastic Bearings

 There is more than one way to seal a bearing…

-At BNL we mould our plastic bearings, so shields or seals are integrated into the bearing design, reducing component assembly times and costs.
-All our Industry Standard Bearing range all have integrated shields.
+At BNL we mould our plastic bearings, integrating shields or seals into the bearing design, to reduce component assembly times and costs.
+All our Industry Standard Bearing range have integrated shields.

 Our custom plastic bearing designs use a variety of shield and seal designs, some integrated and some not, to meet individual product specifications.
 We use specially selected materials, to meet the demands of the specific application and its environment.